 Assess what lessons were learned and make necessary changes to your crisis management plan.
 Document everything you can.
-The 80 percent of time you spend in planning and preparation will pay off in cost savings and shorter response and recovery time.
+The 80% of the time you spend in planning and preparation will pay off in cost savings and shorter response and recovery time.

 After-the-Fact Action Checklist